Tutorial

 To calculate the line of best fit for the transformed variables we need to first

 create them.
 We will do this using a list comprehension.
-As we are doing
+As you are doing

 everything numerically, we will use math.log